-The Appeal Panel will normally comprise three members of Senior Management who will not have had any significant prior involvement in the matter, one of whom will act as Convenor.
-The Director of Student and Academic Services will appoint a Clerk who will not have been involved in any previous consideration of the case to administer the Appeal Panel and record their decision(s).
-The appellant will be informed in advance of the composition of the Appeal Panel and given adequate notice of the date, time and venue for the meeting.
-At the meeting, the appellant may be accompanied by another member of the University community, i.e. a fellow student, a member of staff or a member of the Students' Association or University support worker.
-The appellant should confirm prior to the hearing the name of any individual accompanying them and in what capacity s/he is accompanying the appellant.
+The Appeal Panel will normally comprise three members of Senior Management who will not have had any significant prior involvement in the matter, one of whom will act as Chair.
+No Panel members will be drawn from the same School as the Responding Student(s) and all members will be asked to declare any potential conflicts of interest.

+The Director of Student and Academic Services will appoint a clerk who will not have been involved in any prior decision making of the case to administer the Appeal Panel and record the decision(s).
+The appellant will be informed in advance of the composition of the Appeal Panel and given adequate notice of the date, time and venue for the hearing.
+At the hearing, the appellant may be accompanied by another member of the University community, i.e. a fellow student, a member of staff or a member of Abertay Students' Association or University support worker.
+The appellant should confirm prior to the hearing the name of any individual accompanying them and in what capacity they are accompanying the appellant.

-Conduct of Appeal Panel meetings
+Conduct of Appeal Panel hearings